bedops/bedops/docs/content/revision-history.rst

   * To avoid mapping problems, map elements should not contain spaces in the ID or subsequent non-interval fields.
 Use of the :code:`--ec` can help identify problems in map input, at the cost of a longer runtime.
 The documentation is clarified to warn users about avoiding spaces in map input.
 Thanks to Wouter Meuleman for the report and providing test input.

-  * Added --unmapped-val <val> option, where <val> replaces the empty string output of --echo-map* operations when there are no mapped elements.  --min/max-element operators will give results as before (the empty string).
+  * Added :code:`--unmapped-val <val>` option, where :code:`<val>` replaces the empty string output of :code:`--echo-map*` operations when there are no mapped elements.
+The :code:`--min/max-element` operators will give results as before (the empty string).

 * :ref:General

   * Reduced :code:`warning: zero as null pointer constant [-Wzero-as-null-pointer-constant]` compiler warnings via Clang.

+  * Begun work on a comprehensive test suite for BEDOPS applications.
+Tests are available via source distribution in :code:`${root}/tests` and can be run by entering :code:`make` in this directory.

 =================
 Previous versions